 - Closing - top your message with something personal, humorous or thought-provoking.

-The classic one is a simple offer to schedule a call or further contact on a certain time and date, bear in mind that it’s perceived personal when you propose a specific timing.
+- The good ol’ classic - a simple offer to schedule a call or further contact on a certain time and date, bear in mind that it’s perceived personal when you propose a specific timing.

-The Calendly app is convenient and might increase the number of people that will book the call, but the turnout rate for scheduled calls can be lower because personal contact is valued higher than automatized scheduling.
+- The Calendly version - Calendly app is convenient and might increase the number of people that will book the call, but the turnout rate for scheduled calls can be lower because personal contact is valued higher than automatized scheduling.

 A good story deserves an epilogue, right?
 Your chance is the postscript, one of the most frequently read parts of any message.
 To quote Siegfried Vögele, the author of 'Direct Mail':